 All of the boot code was tested using Bochs.

-real mode - 16-bit
+Real Mode - 16-bit

-When the CPU is powered, it will initialise itself into a known good state and begin executing instructions at the default starting address of 0xFFFFFFF0.
-This exists within the portion of memory which is mapped to a ROM - specifically the one which contains the BIOS.
-1, chapter 9.10
+.
+This exists within the portion of memory which is mapped to a ROM - specifically the one which contains the BIOS (Intel, 2021, chapter 9.10).

-• perform a power-on self-test
+- perform a power-on self-test

-• load & execute any boot configurations
+- load & execute any boot configurations

-• initalise video adapters & any other devices
+- initalise video adapters & any other devices

-• shadowcopy itself into RAM for faster access
+- shadowcopy itself into RAM for faster access

 The figure below is state the RAM is after a sucessful boot:

-You may have noticed that there hasn’t been much user intervention - the CPU has gotten itself into a known good state and is ready to execute stuff at address 0x7C00 (provided that some form of bootable media was provided).
-This is great because it means that we are in real mode!
-3, chapter 1.3.4 ; 4 Code now can be executed in a 16 bit environment.
+You may have noticed that there hasn’t been much user intervention - the CPU has gotten itself into a known good state and is ready to execute stuff at address 0x7C00

-• restricted to less than 1MiB of total usable space
+- restricted to less than 1MiB of total usable space

-• access to BIOS interrupts which provide us with a collection of functions for drawing to the screen or changing CPU modes
+- access to BIOS interrupts which provide us with a collection of functions for drawing to the screen or changing CPU modes

-• programs only utilise one core
+- programs only utilise one core

-• unprotected memory space
+- unprotected memory space

 Below is a small code snippet, which if sucessfully compiled, should boot your computer into 16-bit mode and write “Hello World!” to the screen.